RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 5.md

 "I give businesses and people I don't want to call me fake numbers or fax numbers.
 What other questions do you have for me today, Bee?"
 The voice was easy to recognise with Bee's telltale rasp.

-"Right, I don't want to say we should do crimes, but Trouble has said she's worried of we go to the hospital the police might come and get her.
+"Right, I don't want to say we should do crimes, but Trouble has said she's worried if we go to the hospital the police might come and get her.
 And I don't know what to do about the police, and you're the one Beth calls when she wants the police to leave the hotel...soooooo..."
 Bee was being very diplomatic today, normally she'd put her foot in her mouth and just say she wanted to do illegal stuff.

 "Right, subtle hospital visit.
 You've got your wallet on you today Bee, right?
 Then use that.
 Insurance and Medicare cards don't have photos on them and I've just given them a business card when they want proof of my address and they'll normally accept that.
 They don't really care, they just want the post code."